Hathaway Pines, California

 Hathaway Pines is an unincorporated community in Calaveras County, California, 8 km (5 mi) south of Arnold and 20 km (12.5 mi) northeast of Angels Camp.
 It lies at an elevation of 3323 feet (1013 m).
 Hathaway Pines' post office was established in 1943; it has the zip code 95233.

 The place's name honors Robert B. Hathaway, a vacation resort promoter who became the first postmaster.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Hathaway Pines has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

+Demographics

+The United States Census Bureau defined Hathaway Pines as a census designated place (CDP) in 2023.